albertony/blushell/README.md

 [HTTP entity tag](https://en.wikipedia.org/wiki/HTTP_ETag), are used for 'long polling', keeping the request open until the responsive is different from the previous response (using the etag for comparison) or until the timeout has been reached. /SyncStatus should be polled if only the name, volume and grouping status of a player is of interest. /Status should be polled if current playback status is needed.
 The official desktop client application sends these requests regularly (every few seconds).

-(The official destkop client does not send "If-None-Match" headers, which is normally used in Etag concurrency control Tidal does, it is implemented in [tidalshell](https://github.com/albertony/tidalshell)).
+(The official desktop client does not send "If-None-Match" headers, which is normally used in Etag concurrency control Tidal does, it is implemented in [tidalshell](https://github.com/albertony/tidalshell)).

 Sample [response](Samples/Status.xml),